Threadsinger

 Feedback

 This is a rough draft.
-It needs line edits and more, but first I am seeking general story feedback.
+It needs editing, including line edits, but first I am seeking general story feedback.

-If you can, I would ask you to log "ABCD" moments.
-These are moments that are Awesome, Boring, Cconfusing, or Don't seem plausible.
-For extra credit, you can add moments when you are Excited to hear what will come next.
+If you can, I would ask you to log "ABCDE" moments.
+These are moments that are:

 If you are not in a position to write anything down, or don't want to, that's fine, too.
 I'd still love to hear what you think of the story overall when you're done.
 At least, I'd like to hear that you finished it.